carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 > “I’ve been following your company for some time, and I admire how you invest in technology and innovation.
 > I believe I can contribute my experience to your projects while learning from a team that values quality, collaboration, and
 > continuous improvement.”

 ---

-## 11. What Do You Know About the Company?

-> “From what I’ve researched, your company is recognized for delivering high-impact digital solutions that make a real difference in
-> people’s lives.
-> I also saw that you value diversity, technical excellence, and long-term vision — values that perfectly align with mine.”

----